 Endomicroscopy has developed significantly over the past ten years (see Jabbour et. al for a review) and has recently been commercialised by Mauna Kea Technologies and Optiscan.
 Unfortunately, the sensitivity and specificity of optical biopsy cannot always compete with standard histology , and the technique has yet to enter routine use in most hospitals .
 While optical biopsy will probably never completely replace physical biopsy, it does have the potential to allow better targeting of conventional histology .
 Taking smaller numbers of biopsies means less risk for the patient and also potentially lowers the costs for histology.
 There is also potential to guide surgical procedures in real time, particularly for the resection of tumours.

-We have developed high frame rate endomicroscopes (120 fps) which offer depth sectioning using the line scanning technique [5, 6].
+At Imperial College, we developed high frame rate endomicroscopes (120 fps) which offer depth sectioning using the line scanning technique [5, 6].
 The advantage of a high frame rate is that we are better able to assemble mosaics (i.e. stitch together images) even when the endomicroscope probe is moved rapidly across the tissue.
 We have also shown that we can enhance the optical sectioning to near that of a point-scanning confocal endomicroscope using a two-step technique .

 Mosaic of ex vivo porcine colon tissue acquired with high frame rate endomicroscope.